Euro 2020 qualifier - Denmark v Ireland: Kick-off time, TV channels and more

 RTÉ 2 will be showing the match, as always (coverage starts at 7pm), but if you fancy a change you can also watch it on Sky Sports Mix - the broadcaster’s free-to-air sports channel.
 Sky Customers can find Sky Sports Mix on channel 407, and Virgin customers on channel 507.

-And, if course, you can also follow it via the Irish Times liveblog, which will be live from the Aviva Stadium from around 7pm onwards.
+And, of course, you can also follow it via the Irish Times liveblog, which will be live from the Aviva Stadium from around 7pm onwards.

 The story so far